-Imagine that you are trying to stop yourself passing wind and urine at the same time.
+Imagine you are trying to stop yourself passing wind and urine at the same time.
 You can also think of squeezing tight in the vagina.
 You should feel your pelvic floor muscles 'squeeze and lift'; try not to squeeze your buttocks and legs.

-- They can be performed in any position.
-Straight after your operation you may find it easier to do them in lying or sitting. - As your muscles improve aim to do some of your exercises standing up. - Do not hold your breath whilst doing your pelvic floor exercises.
+- They can be performed in any position - As your muscles improve aim to do some of your exercises standing up

+- Do not hold your breath whilst doing your pelvic floor exercises.
 This is difficult at first but keep trying.
-Sometimes it helps to count out loud.

-• Do not practice stopping the flow of urine mid-stream as this could affect your bladder function in the longer term.
+Sometimes it helps to count out loud - Do not practise stopping the flow of urine mid-stream as this could affect your bladder function in the longer term